Museum & Exhibition Studies Graduate Program Overview

-AH 543 Writing for Exhibitions
+MUSE 543 Writing for Exhibitions

 4 hours.
 Practicum in producing texts for sites across physical and virtual museum and exhibition environments, from labels to exhibition catalogs.
 Includes digital and virtual exhibition venues.
 Extensive computer use required.
 Prerequisite(s): Approval of the department.

-AH 544 Public Engagement in Museums and Exhibitions
+MUSE 544 Public Engagement in Museums and Exhibitions

 4 hours.
 Development of methods of audience and public interaction with exhibiting institutions and forms.
 Includes practicum in publicity, promotion, audience-development assessment.
 Prerequisite(s): Approval of the department.

-AH 545 Museum Genres, Practices and Institution
+MUSE 545 Museum Genres, Practices and Institutions

 4 hours.
 History of museums, cultural heritage sites, other sites of preservation and exhibition; includes discussion of contemporary sites of virtual display.
 Field trips to multiple cultural sites in Chicago area.
 Extensive computer use required.
 Field work required.
 Prerequisite(s): Approval of the department.

-AH 597 Project Research and Implementation
+MUSE 597 Project Research and Implementation

 0 to 8 Hours.
 Capstone project appropriate to area of study, developed in consultation with graduate advisor.
 Projects may cover areas of visual exhibition, or professional practice that fall outside traditional boundaries of scholarly research: website design; organizational management projects; festivals; collaborations arranged among different institutions, and the like.
 May be repeated to a maximum of 8 hours.
 Satisfactory/Unsatisfactory grading only.
 Prerequisite(s): Approval of the department.

-AH 598 Master’s Thesis Research
+MUSE 598 Master’s Thesis Research

 0 TO 8 hours.
 Individual research under faculty direction.
 Satisfactory/Unsatisfactory grading only.
 May be repeated to a maximum of 8 hours.
 Prerequisite(s): Consent of the instructor.